SoraPF/odoo_apprentisage/README.md

 #odoo_apprentisage

-creating odoo module in formation 2023-2024 for an L3 info dev mobile
+creating odoo modules and more in 2023-2024 for an L3 info dev mobile